jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 Some of my code was decoupled enough that I could test it on my desktop.
 I could test the sunny day scenarios, but I was having a real problem testing the rainy-day scenarios.
 For example, I wanted to confirm that my code handled an Exception correctly, but I couldn’t make the code throw an Exception easily.

 I had been using Design Patterns for about 7 years by this point.
 What was I missing?
 Here’s an extremely high-level sketch of my basic design.
-Keep in mind that I want to confirm the expected behavior in `ClientApplication` when it calls `myInterface.doThis()` and an Exception is thrown.
+Keep in mind that I want to confirm the expected behavior in `ClientApplication` when it calls `myInterface.doThis()` and an Exception is thrown by `MyClass`.
+But I couldn't figure out a way to force `MyClass` to throw the Exception.

 <img src="/assets/DependencyInjectionSetUp.png" alt="Dependency Injection Set Up" width = "75%" align="center" style="padding-right: 20px;">

 Why am I having this problem?
 I’m following good Design Pattern Principles:
 * I’m [programming to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-implementation-not-an-interface).
-* I’m encapsulating the implementation, `MyClass`, from `ClientApplication` by acquiring it via a [factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html).
+* I’m encapsulating the implementation, `MyClass`, from `ClientApplication` by acquiring it via a [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html).

 I figured out a way to force an Exception, but it was nasty:
 * I created a new class, `MyTestDouble`, which threw the Exception when `doThis()` was called.